stresearch/SAFE/README.md

 This is a script based competetion.
 No data will be released before the competition.
 A subset of the data may be released after the competition.
 We will be using [hugginface competions platform](https://github.com/huggingface/competitions).

 ### 📂 Create Model Repo
 Participants will be required to submit their model to be evaluated on the dataset by creating a [huggingface](https://huggingface.co/new) model repository.
+Please use [the example model repo](https://huggingface.co/safe-challenge/safe-example-submission) as a template.
 - **The model that you submit will remain private**.
 No one inlcuding the challenge organizers will have access to the model repo unless you decide to make the repo public.
 - The model will be expected to read in the dataset and output file containing a **detection score, binary decision and inference time** for every input example.
 - The dataset will be downloaded to `/tmp/data` inside the container during the evaluation run.
 See example model on how to load it.